Do Go On - 536 - FedEx Flight 705

 So you have heard that song or you just, you just vibed it.

-Is that the, I'm walking in Memphis?
+Is that I'm walking in Memphis?

 Why is that class name?